pouchdb-community/relational-pouch/README.md

 ### db.rel.removeAttachment(type, object, attachmentId)

 Adds an attachment to the given object.
 Returns a Promise.
+Note that the result does not yet remove the attachment information.
+Reload might be required.

 ```js
 var attachment = new Blob(['Is there life on Mars?']); // new Buffer('Is there life on Mars?') for node